nikolakopoulos/Personalized-Diffusions/README.md

 ## Getting started

-Here are some examples to quickly try out PERDIF on a sample dataset that we provide.
+Here are some examples to quickly try out PERDIF on the sample datasets that we provide.

 ###  Command-line programs